-Figure 42 summarizes the level of Transit Management in the medium-sized areas.
-Nearly one-third of the paratransit vehicles operate under Computer-Aided Dispatch.
-Slightly over one-fourth of the vehicles are equipped with Automatic Vehicle Location.
+Figure 41 summarizes the level of Transit Management in the medium-sized areas.
+2004 results show rapid growth.
+Nearly one-half of the paratransit vehicles operate under Computer-Aided Dispatch.
+Almost one half of the vehicles are equipped with Automatic Vehicle Location as well.
 There is a large increase in deployment of ITS for transit projected for 2005 in medium sized cities.

-Figure 42 Medium-Sized Cities Transit Management Indicators
+Figure 41 Medium-Sized Cities Transit Management Indicators